rodrigorahman/json_rest_server/README.en.md

 # Json Rest Server
 A RESTful server based on JSON

-With this package you can have a fully functional restfull server with auth, pagination and all the necessaries services do build an application
+With this package you can have a fully functional RESTful server with auth, pagination and all the necessaries services do build an application

 ## Installation
 1. Install dart Dart (https://dart.dev/get-dart), just IF you don't have the flutter in your computer